Landvision Ecology have a dedicated team of ecologists. We can therefore offer you a wide range of ecology surveys and reports.

 We will offer the most practical solutions.
 These will help you to achieve your planning goals.
 You will obtain planning permission whilst safeguarding the ecology of your site in accordance with UK law.
 From 2019, there is a need to add biodiversity in accordance with the latest NPPF, (revised July 2018) UK guidance for planning applications as well as Local Planning Policy for the specific area.
 For example for the Local Plan for the area in which the site is located.
 See also the Natural England White Paper for details of Local authorities’ duties regarding biodiversity.

-Phase 1 Habitat survey and Extended Phase 1 survey.
+Phase 1 Habitat survey, Extended Phase 1 survey and PEAR.

 Phase 2 Habitat surveys.

 Where a more detailed understanding is required of specific plant and animal species or particular habitat types within a site, a more detailed phase 2 survey can be carried out.